 ‘I would read so much about her being this sort of pill-popping, highly anxious, crazy, dotty woman, and I see the total opposite in her.
 I think people sometimes measure strength on a very masculine scale, that strength has to be Alpha and dominating.
 But the beauty of a queer lens or a feminist lens – not that they're mutually exclusive either – is that strength is an all encompassing acceptance of human nature.'

-Now, in 2020, Catherine kicks things off as the looting, rioting Margherita in the rollicking comedy No Pay?
+In 2020, Catherine kicked things off as the looting, rioting Margherita in the rollicking comedy No Pay?
 No Way!
 Marieke Hardy, who adapted this new production from the classic Dario Fo farce, has focused on the relationship between Antonia and Margherita, bringing to the stage two women whose gleeful and effortless repartee is reminiscent of famous male comedy duos like Laurel and Hardy.

 'It's a cliche to say it's great to see "women working together", but [in No Pay?
 No Way!] you see it in a way that doesn't feel cliched, and it doesn't feel twee or an idealised notion of female camaraderie, it's genuine.'